netsys-lab/scion-education-network-documentation/docs/source/applications/access.rst

 ----------------
 In order to access the SCIONLab network, you must have a SCIONLab account and have set up a SCIONLab node (see `https://docs.scionlab.org/`).
 The SCIONLab node already comes with a SCION endhost stack, meaning that you can run SCION applications directly on the node.
-Otherwise, you can use the SCION endhost installer to install the SCION endhost stack on your host and connect to the SCIONLab node, configuring the necessary network rules for that.
+Otherwise, you can use the SCION endhost installer to install the SCION endhost stack on your host and connect to the SCIONLab node.
+You can follow the instructions in `SCION production network` adapting the configuration accordingly.

 Local SCION network for development